Diffusion Means in Geometric Spaces: Diffusion means

 The definition of diffusion means is inspired by the Euclidean maximum likelihood estimation and the mean is one of the parameters of a normal density which can be estimated from data.
 In the general case of a manifold data space, we consider the generalized normal distribution and therefore define diffusion means as the most likely origin points of a Brownian motion hitting the observed data.

 For the random variable $X$ on $\cM$, with underlying probability space $(\Omega, \cF, \bP)$, we define the \emph{log-likelihood function} $L_t:\cM \to \R$ to be

 for each $t>0$ where $p$ denotes the minimal heat kernel from Definition \ref{heatdef}.
 This gives rise to the diffusion means as the global minima of the log-likelihood function, i.e. the points maximizing the log-likelihood of a Brownian motion.
-Notice that we negate the logarithmic heat kernel in the log-likelihood function, in order to phrase the diffusion means as minima instead of maxima. \begin{definition} With the underlying probability space $(\Omega, \cF,\bP)$, let $X$ be a random variable on $\cM$ and fix $t>0$.
+Notice that we negate the logarithmic heat kernel in the log-likelihood function, in order to characterize diffusion means as minima instead of maxima. \begin{definition} With the probability space $(\Omega, \cF,\bP)$, let $X$ be a random variable on $\cM$ and fix $t>0$.
 The \emph{diffusion $t$-mean set} $E_t(X)$ of $X$ is the set of global minima of the log-likelihood function $L_t$, i.e.

 If $E_t(X)$ contains a single point $\mu_t$, we say that $\mu_t$ is the \emph{diffusion $t$-mean} of $X$. \end{definition} Notice, that for each $t>0$ there is an associated mean set $E_t$, leading to a parametric family of mean sets.
 In contrast, the Fr\'echet mean does not have an additional parameter and one gets only one mean set.
-The diffusion means act as a natural extension of the Fr\'echet mean, due to the convergence of the diffusion means set to the set of classical Fr\'echet means in the sense of Ziezold and in the sense of Bhattacharya and Patrangenaru, for which we present sufficient conditions later in Subsection \ref{shorttime}.
+The diffusion means provide a natural extension of the Fr\'echet mean, due to the convergence of the diffusion means set to the set of classical Fr\'echet means in the sense of Ziezold and in the sense of Bhattacharya and Patrangenaru, for which we present sufficient conditions later in Subsection \ref{shorttime}.

 The time parameter $t$ can be interpreted as a \emph{variance} parameter.
 This is because a Brownian motion is more likely to travel far on the manifold for large $t$, whereas it is more likely to be centralized around its origin for small $t$.
 This means that for small $t$, the diffusion $t$-mean is sensitive to probability mass far from the mean, which is also the case for the Fr\'echet mean.
-For larger $t$ however, this sensitivity is diminished, which we exemplify later in Example \ref{SphereMeans}. \begin{remark} In the language of generalized Fr\'echet means from \cite{huckemann_intrinsic_2011}, the definitions above correspond to choosing $\rho(x,y)^2 = - \ln(p(x,y,t)\maxt^{-1})$ for a fixed $t>0$ and constant $\maxt >0$.
+For larger $t$ however, this sensitivity is diminished, which we exemplify later in Example \ref{ex:two_points1}. \begin{remark} In the language of generalized Fr\'echet means from \citet{huckemann_intrinsic_2011}, the definitions above correspond to choosing $\rho(x,y)^2 = - \ln(p(x,y,t)\maxt^{-1})$ for a fixed $t>0$ and constant $\maxt >0$.
 For this to make sense however, we must ensure existence of a $\maxt>0$ such that $\ln(p(x,y,t)\maxt^{-1})\leq 0$.
 If for all $t>0$, the heat kernel $p(x,y,t)$ is bounded, then letting $\maxt$ be a bound on $p(x,y,t)$ for each $t>0$ solves this issue since